-- Compliance with the World Bank's safeguards policy - Review the concept of Environmental and Social Management Framework (ESMF) - Review the existing national environmental and social legal framework; - Identify those construction and/or rehabilitation activities that may have detrimental impact on the environment and the society in each of sub-project locations; - Determine the mitigation measures that will need to be taken into consideration, and the procedures for their implementation; - Define the institutional arrangements for implementing activities to mitigate adverse environmental and social impacts, suppressing or reducing them to acceptable levels; - Develop an Environmental and Social Management Plan (ESMP) with indicative responsibilities and costs for implementation.
+- Compliance with the World Bank's safeguards policy - Review the concept of Environmental and Social Management Framework (ESMF) - Review the existing national environmental and social legal framework; - Identify those construction and/or rehabilitation activities that may have detrimental impact on the environment and the society in the of sub-project locations; - Determine the mitigation measures that will need to be taken into consideration, and the procedures for their implementation; - Define the institutional arrangements for implementing activities to mitigate adverse environmental and social impacts, suppressing or reducing them to acceptable levels; - Develop a site specific Environmental and Social Management Plan (ESMP) with indicative responsibilities and costs for implementation.

-This ESMP outlines environmental impacts and mitigation measures related to the demolishing of existing structures and construction of a new building for the Firefighting Detachment Carei.
+This ESMP outlines environmental impacts and mitigation measures related to the demolishing of existing structures and construction of a new building for Vaslui Emergency Situation Inspectorate and Vaslui Firefighting Detachment.
 It is based on the data compiled under the feasibility study and the environmental and social screening process that has identified potential risks related to the demolition and construction process and is expected to be updated based on detailed design documentation and public consultation of this document.